wopian/preferred-locale/README.md

 ### Live Demo

-A step-by-step demonstration of how `preferred-locale` works with your own browser locales is available at [eehz9.csb.app](https://eehz9.csb.app).
+A step-by-step demonstration of how `preferred-locale@1` works with your own browser locales is available at [eehz9.csb.app](https://eehz9.csb.app).

 ### Example Step-By-Step